 Do you speak English?

-The Gaelic and Norse of our ancestors are alive in our place names, but the first language of most of us is now Scots or English.
+The Gaelic and Norse of our ancestors are alive in our place names, but the first language of most of us is now Scots and English.

 How does the island pay for itself?

-Our farming, stalking, holiday let and property rental business brings in much of the money we need, and we continue to explore new sources of revenue.
-If you have any ideas, please get in touch.
+Our farming, stalking, and holiday let businesses brings in much of the money we need, and we continue to explore new sources of revenue.

 Does Gometra have a green policy?

 Professional deniers paid to blow smoke have confused many people, but climate science and all academic institutions are unequivocal.
 Our species is in deep trouble, burning fossil fuels is making it worse, and we must stop.
 Gometra is open to the Atlantic in the direction of the prevailing South West winds, and is experiencing more powerful and frequent storms and higher rainfall which the scientific evidence links with human fossil fuel use.
 Gometra’s policy is to progressively phase out fossil fuels where consistent with survival.
 We have a long way to go, we may fail, but we have achieved much.
-There are no working cars or tractors on the island and we use generators infrequently.
+There are no working cars or tractors on the island (but there is a Land Rover) and we use generators infrequently.
 Much of our space and water heating is wood-fired though we still also use coal.
-Many journeys are made by walking and hitching, but we do also make many journeys and transport animals using a petrol-engined boat and a diesel engined car offshore.
+Many journeys are made by walking and hitching, but we do also make many journeys and transport animals using a petrol-engined boat and a diesel engined car offshore, together with public transport.
 We take few flights.
 The trend of our fossil fuel use is downwards.
 Our ideal is for people joining the community to be sensitive to these low-carbon aspirations.

 You claim to be Green, yet you still use fossil fuels?